Our values have a huge impact on our lives, but there are no good or bad values. Or are there?

 – Think collectively: what values would you like everybody around you to have?
 What values would your society thrive in?

-If we all did a bit more of these things, I’m sure we’d guide our lives by richer values, and we’d be living in a more open and understanding society.
+If we all did a bit more of these things, I’m sure we’d guide our lives with richer values, and we’d be living in a more open and understanding society.

 Values of the Humane Future of Work